Bağlama: Name

+The tuning named çöğür is documented with a three-course tuning of A3 · (A3–D3) · G3.
+The pitch difference within the middle course suggests that the second string added to this course was a thinner higher-pitched string a feature also observed in modern traditional saz tuning systems.

 Bağlama scale

-The musical scale of the bağlama differs from that of many western instruments – such as the guitar – in that it features ratios that are close to quarter tones.
-The traditional ratios for bağlama frets are listed by Yalçın Tura:
+The musical scale of the saz differs from that of many western instruments — such as the guitar — in that it features ratios that are close to quarter tones.
+The traditional ratios for saz frets are listed by Yalçın Tura: